giordamaug/WiSARDj/README.md

 # WiSARDj.jl

-This package was originally is a Julia implementation of WiSARD weightless neural network model as a classification/regression method.
+This package is a Julia implementation of WiSARD weightless neural network model as a classification method.

 # Table of Contents

 - [WiSARDj.jl](#wisardjjl)
 - [Table of Contents](#table-of-contents)
 - [Installation](#installation)